JoseGonzalez321/jose-agency-release/README.md

 ## What do I need to do?

 Open the `index.html` file and replace my information (contact info, images, etc).

-Some basic HTML knowledge is necessary but not too hard to figure out.

 You do not need to touch any other file.

+*Note:* Some basic HTML knowledge is necessary but it's pretty straight forward.

 ## How do I run this?